 How to Use Hydrogen Peroxide For Plants

 Mix water and Hydrogen Peroxide in 1:1 ratio and water your plants with this mixture.
-While watering, make sure, you do not pour on the stem or leaves because high concentration of Hydrogen Peroxide can burn the plants.
+When you are watering the plants with a hydrogen peroxide mixture, do not pour on the leaves or stem as it might burn your plant.
 Watering plants with the solution of water and Hydrogen Peroxide will kill bacteria and fungi on the soil, thus letting the roots grow well.

 Make a solution of Hydrogen Peroxide and water by mixing tablespoon of Hydrogen Peroxide in one cup of water.
 Spray this solution on the stem, leaves, flowers and fruits.
 This solution of Hydrogen Peroxide and water will protect plants, flowers and fruits from insects, worms, bugs, and other pests.